dooyeedQ/API_DOC/Question Generation API data structure doc.md

     * sentence： Virchow was the first scientist to discover that leukiemia is caused by rapid production of abnormal white blood cells.
     * question：Virchow was the first scientist to discover that leukiemia is caused by rapid production of ______.
     * answer: abnormal white blood cells
-    * distractor:
+    * distractors:
       1. healthy white blood cells,
       2. immature neurons
       3. useless tissues

     # five of seven(choose 5)